 The Appeal Process

-You may protest a Proposed Assessment bill from the department by sending a written request and a copy of the bill to the department within 60 days of the bill date.
+You may protest a Proposed Assessment Bill by sending a written request and a copy of the bill to the Department within 60 days of the bill date.
 The protest request letter should detail the reason for your protest and be signed and dated.

 To protest only the penalty, use the same process.
 The protest letter should also include the specific reason for protesting only the penalty.

-If you are unable to resolve the protest after initially contacting the department, you may request a hearing by writing to the department’s legal division.
+If you are unable to resolve the protest after initially contacting the Department, you may request a hearing by writing to the department’s legal division at:

 Indiana Department of Revenue

 The protest will not be settled at the hearing.
 Within 60 days of the hearing the Department will issue a decision in a Letter of Findings.
 If, during the hearing, you find that you need additional time to gather facts, we may continue the hearing until all the facts can be supplied.

 If you disagree with the result of the Letter of Findings, you may appeal to the Indiana Tax Court within 60 days.
 You may either: